Weight Loss

 Weeks 20+ | Long-term weight loss occurs during this time.
 People also experience improvement in their metabolic health (see What else does semaglutide do to people? for details). |

-The amount of weight you lose while taking semaglutide depends on your situation, health history, and any lifestyle changes you make, such as eating less or exercising more.
+The amount of weight you lose while taking a medication with semaglutide depends on your situation, health history, and any lifestyle changes you make, such as eating less or exercising more.
 A healthcare provider can give you a better idea of how quickly it’ll work for you and how effective it will be in the long term.

 As a GLP-1 agonist medication, semaglutide mimics GLP-1 — a natural hormone released by your pancreas after you eat.
 GLP-1 works by lowering blood sugar and slowing how quickly food moves from your stomach to your intestines.
 These effects cause you to feel full faster and longer after eating.
 And as a result, you eat less and potentially lose weight.